As a small business owner, you juggle many different responsibilities.

 Project management and organization apps will help you create projects and sub-projects, assign tasks, and track productivity within your team:

 Asana is a project management platform that helps you and your team stay organized.
 You can create projects, tasks, and subtasks, and assign those items to people within your team.
 It’s also a great tool for internal communication, and you can use it to set goals and track your progress high level.
+Check out our guide to Asana.

 One of the earliest popular project management platforms online, Basecamp remains a top choice by many small businesses.
 It’s an all-in-one toolkit for team management, which is especially important if you’re working in a remote environment.
 Basecamp has all the tools you’d expect from a project management platform, including project and task creation, delegation, and internal communication.